Respiratory Protection

 Final Recommendations

-Best new-condition full-face: The Parcil PD-100 is the right call if you want a fresh mask from the box with a panoramic lens and modern ergonomics.
-You pay a bit more than the M15 but get a new product with predictable condition.
+Best full-face pick: The Parcil PD-100 is the right call if you want a full-face mask from the box with a panoramic lens, modern ergonomics, and predictable new-condition quality.
+It gives you the most protection per dollar in this guide.

 Best starting point on a bare-bones budget: The 3M 6502QL gets you into the 3M ecosystem at the lowest possible entry price.
 Add goggles and the right filter cartridge, and you have a functional system.
 Upgrade to a full-face mask when your budget allows.